oatlog/oatlog/doc/planning_report/main.typ

 - We are not concerned with performance on theoretical worst-case inputs or with proving time complexity bounds, but rather practical performance on practical inputs
-- We are not designing a logic programming/theory description language, instead prioritizing interoperability by staying syntactically and semantically close to the egglog language.
+- We are not designing a logic programming/theory description language, instead prioritizing interoperability by staying syntactically and semantically close to the egglog language @egglog.
-- We are not aiming to implement exactly all functionality present in egglog and eqlog.
+- We are not aiming to implement exactly all functionality present in egglog @egglog and eqlog @eqlog.
 Specifically, we will not be implementing language features that do not make sense at compile time, such as printing current state, only running specific rules, extraction, etc. Some of these will instead move to a Rust API to be used at runtime.